msolefonte/tww2-vco2-main/docs/factions/lizardmen/README.md

 ### Hexoatl

 * **Short Victory Conditions**:
-	* Conquer, ally with or assimilate all provinces of Lustria
+	* Conquer provinces:
+	    * Isthmus of Lustria, Northern Jungles of Pahualaxa
+    * Have at least 80% Untained in the following provinces
+	    * Isthmus of Lustria, Northern Jungles of Pahualaxa
+	* Destroy factions
+	    * Cult of Pleasure, The Drowned
 	* Construct 3 Star Chambers
-	* Destroy factions
-	    * Cult of Pleasure, Clan Pestilens, The Drowned
+	* Build the Stellar Pyramids of the Southern Skies
+	* Build 4 Temple-Nexus
+	* Get a level 20 Slann Mage-Priest
+	* Own 7 Temple Guards
 * **Long Victory Conditions**:
 	* Conquer, ally with or assimilate all provinces of Lustria
+	* Have at least 80% Untained in all the provinces of Lustria
+	* Destroy factions
+	    * Cult of Pleasure, The Blessed Dread, Clan Pestilens, The Awakened, The Dreadfleet, The Drowned
 	* Construct 5 Star Chambers
-	* Destroy factions
-	    * Cult of Pleasure, Clan Pestilens, The Drowned, Vampire Coast, The Blessed Dread, Noctilus
+	* Construct The Chamber of Visions
+	* Build the Stellar Pyramids of the Southern Skies
+	* Build 7 Temple-Nexus
+	* Get 3 level 20 Slann Mage-Priest
+	* Own 15 Temple Guards
+	* Defeat the Chaos Invasion
 	* Defeat Archaon

 ### Last Defenders

 * **Short Victory Conditions**:
 	* Conquer, ally with or assimilate provinces:
-	    * Southlands Jungle, Kingdom of Beasts, Crater of The Walking Dead, Heart of the Jungle, Shifting Sands, Ash River, Land of the Dervishes, Great Desert of Araby, Land of Assassins, Great Mortins Delta
+	    * Crater of The Walking Dead, Dragon Isles, Heart of the Jungle, Kingdom of Beasts, Southlands Jungle
-	* Construct 3 Star Chambers
+	* Construct 3 Geomantic Locus
-	* Destroy factions
+	* Destroy factions:
-	    * Clan Mors, Lybaras, Khemri, Followers of Nagash
+	    * Clan Eshin, Clan Mors, Hag Graef, Lybaras
 * **Long Victory Conditions**:
 	* Conquer, ally with or assimilate provinces:
-	    * Southlands Jungle, Kingdom of Beasts, Crater of The Walking Dead, Heart of the Jungle, Shifting Sands, Ash River, Land of the Dervishes, Great Desert of Araby, Land of Assassins, Great Mortins Delta
+	    * Ash River, Crater of The Walking Dead, Dragon Isles, Great Desert of Araby, Great Mortins Delta, Heart of the Jungle, Kingdom of Beasts, Land of Assassins, Land of the Dervishes, Shifting Sands, Southlands Jungle
-	* Construct 5 Star Chambers
+	* Construct 5 Geomantic Locus
-	* Destroy factions
+	* Destroy factions:
-	    * Clan Mors, Lybaras, Khemri, Followers of Nagash, Pirates of Sartosa, Vampire Coast, The Blessed Dread
+	    * Clan Eshin, Clan Mors, Hag Graef, Lybaras
+    * Defeat the Chaos Invasion
 	* Defeat Archaon

 ### Tlaqua

 * **Short Victory Conditions**:
 	* Conquer, ally with or assimilate provinces:
-	    * Land of Assasins, Land of the Dervishes, Great Desert of Araby, Land of the Dead, Great Mortis Delta, Southlands Jungle, Kingdom of Beasts, Southern Badlands, Sartosa, Skavenblight
+	    * Great Desert of Araby, Great Mortis Delta, Land of Assasins, Land of the Dead, Land of the Dervishes, Sartosa, Southern Badlands
-	* Construct 3 Star Chambers
-	* Destroy factions
+	* Destroy factions:
-	    * Clan Mors, The Bloody Handz, Pirates of Sartosa, Followers of Nagash
+	    * Clan Mors, Followers of Nagash, Pirates of Sartosa, The Bloody Handz
+	* Build 3 Ripperdactyl Hatcheries
+	* Own 7 Terradons/Ripperdactyls
 * **Long Victory Conditions**:
 	* Conquer, ally with or assimilate provinces:
-	    * Land of Assasins, Land of the Dervishes, Great Desert of Araby, Land of the Dead, Great Mortis Delta, Southlands Jungle, Kingdom of Beasts, Southern Badlands, Sartosa, Skavenblight
+	    * Great Desert of Araby, Great Mortis Delta, Land of Assasins, Land of the Dead, Land of the Dervishes, Sartosa, Skavenblight, Southern Badlands
-	* Construct 5 Star Chambers
-	* Destroy factions
+	* Destroy factions:
-	    * Clan Mors, Clan Skyre, The Bloody Handz, Pirates of Sartosa, Followers of Nagash, Khemri, Vampire Counts, Greenskins
+	    * Clan Mors, Clan Skyre, Followers of Nagash, Khemri, Pirates of Sartosa, Greenskins, The Bloody Handz
+	* Build 5 Ripperdactyl Hatcheries
+	* Own 15 Terradons/Ripperdactyls
+	* Defeat the Chaos Invasion
 	* Defeat Archaon

 ### Cult of Sotek

 * **Short Victory Conditions**:
-	* Conquer, ally with or assimilate all provinces of Lustria
+	* Have at least 80% Untained in all the provinces of Lustria
 	* Construct 3 Crimson Pyramids of Sotek
 	* Destroy factions
-	    * Clan Pestiles, Clan Skyre, Vampire Coast, Noctilus, The Blessed Dread
+	    * Clan Fester, Clan Gnaw, Clan Mange, Clan Pestiles, The Awakened, The Dreadfleet, The Huntsmarshal's Expedition
+	* Capture 10000 battle captives
+	* Own 40 Skink units (All variants)
 * **Long Victory Conditions**:
-	* Conquer, ally with or assimilate all provinces of Lustria
+	* Have at least 80% Untained in all the provinces of Lustria
 	* Construct 5 Crimson Pyramids of Sotek
+	* Construct the Cult of Sotek Snake Pit
 	* Destroy factions
-	    * Clan Pestiles, Clan Skyre, Vampire Coast, Noctilus, The Blessed Dread, Followers of Nagash
+	    * Clan Fester, Clan Gnaw, Clan Mange, Clan Pestiles, Clan Rictus, The Awakened, The Dreadfleet, The Huntsmarshal's Expedition
+	* Capture 20000 battle captives
+	* Own 60 Skink units (All variants)
+	* Defeat the Chaos Invasion
 	* Defeat Archaon

 ### Itza